Rudolfisky/Demotica_Dashboard-Info/Dashboard-Design.md

 <br/>

 ## What are some good dashboard guidelines?
->dashboard design examples that catch the eye. (z.d.). eleken.co. https://www.eleken.co/blog-posts/dashboard-design-examples-that-catch-the-eye
+(dashboard design examples that catch the eye, )

 In order to start working on a design, I first need to know what makes a dashboard a good dashboard.
-Following a Literature study, I have compiled the following set of rules that can be apllied to mesure a dashboards efficiency:
+Following a Literature study of (Eleken, N.D.), I have compiled the following set of rules that can be apllied to mesure a dashboards efficiency:
 1. Five-second rule:  It should take no more than five seconds for the user to find the most important information on the dashboard.
 2. Clear and logical layout: Divide all the information into three parts in descending order of importance.
 3. Display only key metrics: Do not overwhelm the user with too many details.